sohelkhanzz/mphs-edu.github.io/_posts/2020-10-19-website-build.md

 Independently of the method, the first step is to create an account on [Github](https://www.github.com).

 Then, add a new repository (`+` button in the top-right corner) called `username.github.io` where `username` is your Github username.
-In my case, my github username is `sohelkhanz`, therefore the repository is `sohelkhanz.github.io` and my personal website is https://sohelkhanz.github.io Use the default settings when creating the repository.
+In my case, my github username is `soooheeel`, therefore the repository is `soooheeel.github.io` and my personal website is https://soooheeel.github.io Use the default settings when creating the repository.

 ## Create Website